Raise your hand if an online whiteboard or diagramming tool is a must-have for your team. 🙋🏼♀️

 Meet ClickUp: The Best Alternative to Miro and Lucidchart

-While Lucidchart and Miro have impressive features that helped them climb the whiteboarding ladder, they’re not one-for-one comparisons and serve each use case differently.
+While Lucidchart and Miro have advanced features that helped them climb the whiteboarding ladder, they’re not one-for-one comparisons and serve each use case differently.

 So, if you’re making a compromise either way, what’s the real whiteboard and diagramming software solution?